 - Recommending which agencies should conduct enhanced outreach in disproportionately impacted communities.

 Attend the Next Meeting of the Environmental Justice Action Task Force

-The next Task Force meeting will be a hybrid meeting on Tuesday, June 21, from 10 to 6 p.m. at Eagle Pointe Rec Center in Commerce City
+The next Task Force meeting will be a hybrid meeting on October 24 & 25, in Greeley.
+More details to come.

 The Environmental Justice Action Task Force has five subcommittees that will work to address specific topics.
 All subcommittee meetings are open to the public.
 You can join the meetings at the following dates and times using the links below: